Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

 Gets the collection of [Sparkline](../../com.aspose.cells/sparkline) object.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use SparklineGroup.Sparklines property.
 This property will be removed 12 months later since November 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 [SparklineCollection](../../com.aspose.cells/sparklinecollection)